thibaudcolas/draftail.org/docs/GettingStarted.md

 @import "draftail/dist/draftail";
 ```

-Then, import the editor and use it in your code.
+Then, import the editor and use it in your code as a React component.
 Here is a simple example:

 ```jsx
 import React from "react"